Leg and arm pumps go by many names: pneumatic compression pumps, lymphedema pumps, edema pumps, and more.

 The cause of Lipedema is unknown, though some experts believe it is related to hormonal fluctuations associated with puberty, pregnancy, and menopause.
 Unfortunately, because so much mystery clouds the condition, it is rarely predictable or preventable — though its progression can be slowed if diagnosed in its early stages.
 This can be difficult, though, because fat cells have a somewhat liquid consistency — lipedema is often misdiagnosed as other fluid retention conditions.

 Compression therapy is one of the most effective treatments for lipedema.
 Many patients find pneumatic pumps to be one of the most helpful options.
 Like lymphatic drainage massages, pneumatic compression works by pushing the fluids back toward the center of your body.
-Experts note that Lympha Press is particularly effective at addressing the fibrosis associated with lipedema and Lympha Press offers the only pump cleared by the FDA for the treatment of lipedema in the United States, the Optimal Plus.
+Experts note that Lympha Press is particularly effective at addressing the fibrosis associated with lipedema and The Lympha Press Optimal Plus is cleared by the FDA for the treatment of lipedema in the United States.
 Especially ideal for patients who often have difficulty making the trip to their physician’s office, this at-home therapy includes easy to use garments that attach to the compression pump.